 I was able to source or complete the core issue of unforgiveability.

-But more and more issues presented themselves in the course of this “null day” and the day that followed.
+But more and more issues presented themselves in the course of this day in the “null zone” and the day that followed.

 You already know about the issue “Nobody listens to me,” which arose from being the runt of the little whom no one paid much attention to.
 That one yielded to processing.

 The angry person who had watched domestic violence and been the victim of it I mentioned yesterday too.
+That’s the one that caused the long memory.
+And it’s the one that had me become the policeman of the world.
 Let me come back to that because that has not yielded to processing and I’ll tell you why.

 The flip side was that I’m not a needy person.
 If a person is busy, I have no problem letting go of a request for contact, etc. I can always accommodate people needing time or space to themselves so I can be a good, non-demanding friend to have around.